 Children can be exploited by adult males or females, as individuals or in groups.
-They may also be exploited by other children, who themselves may be experiencing exploitation - where this is the case, it is important that the child who has allegedly carried out the inappropriate behaviour is also recognised as a victim.
+They may also be exploited by other children, who themselves may be experiencing exploitation - where this is the case, it is important that the is also recognised as a victim.